MG977/PhD_Copernicus/_build/html/_sources/rs_fundamentals.rst.txt

 |br|

-.. note:: In photography, spectral bands are usually called **colour channels**. |br|
+In photography, spectral bands are usually called **colour channels**. |br|
 A smartphone takes pictures in only 3 VISIBLE colour channels:

-	- Blue channel,
+- Red channel (R),
-	- Green channel,
+- Green channel (G),
-	- Red channel.
+- Blue channel (B).

 But satellites allow extending our visual perception to many more “colours”, even to wavelengths  where our eyes are blind!

 |br|